Nivin389/live-share/README.md

 </tr>
 </table>

-By downloading and using Visual Studio Live Share, you agree to the [license terms](https://aka.ms/vsls-license) and [privacy statement](https://www.microsoft.com/en-us/privacystatement/EnterpriseDev/default.aspx).
-See [troubleshooting](https://aka.ms/vsls-troubleshooting) if you run into problems.
+*By downloading and using Visual Studio Live Share, you agree to the [license terms](https://aka.ms/vsls-license) and [privacy statement](https://www.microsoft.com/en-us/privacystatement/EnterpriseDev/default.aspx).
+See [troubleshooting](https://aka.ms/vsls-troubleshooting) if you run into problems.*

+---

 ## Contributing & Feedback